mitsram/CleanTest.Framework/README.md

     // ... rest of the code here
 }
 ```
+The `driver` is of type IWebDriverAdapter, that will be implemented by specific adapter like Playwright or Selenium depending on the configuration.

 ## Contribution
 We welcome contributions to CleanTest.Framework!
 If you would like to contribute, please follow these steps: